seanwlk/oneplus10t/README.md

 After that I just take the stock boot image and patch it from within the magisk app.

 # Flash patched boot image from fastboot
 I assume you already know that you need to have unlocked bootloader to do this.
-After that you need to know the current A/B active slot by running the following command
+After that you just need to flash to current A/B active slot by running the following command
 ```bash
 fastboot flash boot magisk_patched-boot.img
 ```